dioph/elegant/docs/source/api.rst

 API
 ===

-This page details the methods and classes provided by the ``aspy`` module.
+This page details the methods and classes provided by the ``elegant`` module.

 Top-Level classes
 =================

-.. automodule:: aspy.core
+.. automodule:: elegant.core
     :members:
     :undoc-members:
     :private-members: